-- (2) For federal income tax purposes, an amortizable intangible asset was created on the tax-basis balance sheet of NCM LLC as a result of the founding members agreeing to modify NCM LLC's payment obligations under the ESAs and as a result of the common unit adjustments, which are further described in Note 4-
+- (2) For federal income tax purposes, an amortizable intangible asset was created on the tax-basis balance sheet of NCM LLC as a result of the founding members agreeing to modify NCM LLC's payment obligations under the ESAs and as a result of the common unit adjustments, which are further described in Note 5-Intangible Assets.

-Intangible Assets.
 The tax effect of NCM, Inc.'s share of the intangible asset is amortized over the remainder of the 30-year life for federal income tax purposes.
-Additionally, units issued under the Common Unit Adjustment ("CUA") and subsequent payments to the founding members under the tax receivable agreement, create additional layers of tax basis amortized over the remaining period of the ESA.
+Additionally, units issued under Common Unit Adjustments and subsequent payments to the founding members under the tax receivable agreement, create additional layers of tax basis amortized over the remaining period of the ESA.
 The ESA deferred tax asset was adjusted to reflect the changes in ownership that occurred during the year due to the common unit adjustments. - (3) NCM, Inc. recorded a long-term payable to founding members related to the tax receivable agreement, which is recorded at its present value.
 The discount on this liability is a temporary difference that resulted in a deferred tax liability.
-The Company recorded accretion of interest on the discounted payable of \$10.0 million and \$15.1 million for the year ended December 27, 2012 and December 29, 2011, respectively. - (4) During 2012, NCM, Inc. corrected errors in the blended state tax rate used to measure the net deferred tax asset "Excess of tax basis over book basis-investment in consolidated subsidiary NCM LLC".
+The Company recorded accretion of interest on the discounted payable of \$13.1 million and \$10.0 million for the year ended December 26, 2013 and December 27, 2012, respectively. - (4) During 2012, NCM, Inc. corrected errors in the blended state tax rate used to measure the net deferred tax asset "Investment in consolidated subsidiary NCM LLC".
 As a result of the correction to the deferred tax asset, the long-term payable to founding members' liability was also corrected.
-This is the discounted amount which is payable back to the Founding Members under the TRA and represents 90% of the cash savings to NCM, Inc. from federal, state and local jurisdictions upon realization of amortization and other deductions specified under the TRA.
-As a result of these out-of-period adjustments, the Company recorded a decrease of \$22.7 million to its deferred tax asset for its ownership interest in NCM LLC to reflect the tax effected difference between the tax basis and the book basis of these assets.
+This is the discounted amount which is payable back to the founding members under the tax receivable agreement and represents 90% of the cash savings to NCM, Inc. from federal, state and local jurisdictions upon realization of amortization and other deductions specified under the tax receivable agreement.
+As a result of these out-ofperiod adjustments, the Company recorded a decrease of \$22.7 million to its deferred tax asset for its ownership interest in NCM LLC to reflect the tax effected difference between the tax basis and the book basis of these assets.
 In addition, the Company recorded a decrease of \$17.9 million in its long-term payable to founding members.
-The impact of these adjustments was a total out of period income statement impact of \$5.3 million which consisted of an adjustment to deferred tax expense of \$9.6 million offset by a reduction of TRA interest expense of \$4.3 million.
+The impact of these adjustments was a total out of period income statement impact of \$5.3 million which consisted of an adjustment to deferred tax expense of \$9.6 million offset by a reduction of tax receivable agreement interest expense of \$4.3 million.